Galaxy: Evolution

+Once stars begin to form, emit radiation, and in some cases explode, the process of galaxy formation becomes very complex, involving interactions between the forces of gravity, radiation, and thermal energy.
+Many details are still poorly understood.

 Within a billion years of a galaxy's formation, key structures begin to appear.
 Globular clusters, the central supermassive black hole, and a galactic bulge of metal-poor Population II stars form.
 The creation of a supermassive black hole appears to play a key role in actively regulating the growth of galaxies by limiting the total amount of additional matter added.
 During this early epoch, galaxies undergo a major burst of star formation.

 During the following two billion years, the accumulated matter settles into a galactic disc.
 A galaxy will continue to absorb infalling material from high-velocity clouds and dwarf galaxies throughout its life.
 This matter is mostly hydrogen and helium.
 The cycle of stellar birth and death slowly increases the abundance of heavy elements, eventually allowing the formation of planets.

+Star formation rates in galaxies depend upon their local environment.
+Isolated 'void' galaxies have highest rate per stellar mass, with 'field' galaxies associated with spiral galaxies having lower rates and galaxies in dense cluster having the lowest rates.

 The evolution of galaxies can be significantly affected by interactions and collisions.
 Mergers of galaxies were common during the early epoch, and the majority of galaxies were peculiar in morphology.
 Given the distances between the stars, the great majority of stellar systems in colliding galaxies will be unaffected.
 However, gravitational stripping of the interstellar gas and dust that makes up the spiral arms produces a long train of stars known as tidal tails.
 Examples of these formations can be seen in NGC 4676 or the Antennae Galaxies.

 The Milky Way galaxy and the nearby Andromeda Galaxy are moving toward each other at about 130 km/s, and—depending upon the lateral movements—the two might collide in about five to six billion years.
-Although the Milky Way has never collided with a galaxy as large as Andromeda before, evidence of past collisions of the Milky Way with smaller dwarf galaxies is increasing.
+Although the Milky Way has never collided with a galaxy as large as Andromeda before, it has collided and merged with other galaxies in the past.
+Cosmological simulations indicate that, 11 billion years ago, it merged with a particularly large galaxy that has been labeled the Kraken.

 Such large-scale interactions are rare.
 As time passes, mergers of two systems of equal size become less common.
 Most bright galaxies have remained fundamentally unchanged for the last few billion years, and the net rate of star formation probably also peaked about ten billion years ago.